 The Aiguille Rouge (3,227m/10,587ft) is the culminating point of the resort of Les Arcs.

-Useful tips to enjoy Les Arcs
+Useful tips for enjoying Les Arcs

 - Check out the weather forecast of Les Arcs before heading to the heights.
-It is quite common for a storm to fill the sky by the end of the afternoon.
-In that case ski-lifts will be closing… and you’ll have to walk down to the resort under the (heavy) rain!
+It is common for a storm to fill the sky by the end of the afternoon.
+In that case, ski-lifts will be closing… and you’ll have to walk down to the resort under the (heavy) rain!

 Other links about Les Arcs and the Savoie region: